-Electromechanical Technicians with little to no experience tend to make between $33580 and $41600 while the more experienced ones make over $68870 per year.
+Electro-Mechanical Technicians with little to no experience tend to make between $37090 and $45720 while the more experienced ones can earn over $72560 per year.

-1 of the easiest ways to increase your salary as An Electromechanical Technician is to move to a higher paying state like WA.
-Right now, the highest paying states for Electromechanical Technicians are WA, VT, GA, NM and NJ.
+One of the easiest ways to increase your salary as an Electro-Mechanical Technician is to move to a higher paying state like WA.
+Right now, the highest paying states for Electro-Mechanical Technicians are WA, GA, MD, NY and CO.

-3 other factors that can increase your salary as An Electromechanical Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electro-Mechanical Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electromechanical Technicians what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other Electro-Mechanical Technicians what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons